Yandex Cloud

 Warning

-When you update a cluster, all parameters of the object you are modifying will take their defaults unless explicitly provided in the request.
+When you update a cluster, all parameters of the object you are modifying will be reset to their defaults unless explicitly provided in the request.
 To avoid this, list the settings you want to change in the update_mask parameter.

 • access_control: Access rule configuration in the cluster.

 • functions: List of function rule sections.
-All the rule parameters are optional: privileges, function, schema, catalog, groups, users, and description.
+All the rule parameters are optional: privileges, catalog, schema, function, groups, users, and description.

 • privileges: List of permitted actions with functions: